Youseii/Docker-Monitoring/README.md

   - `sudo docker ps` to see all the containers running, you need to get the _'Container ID'_ of Jenkins.
   - `sudo docker logs ['Container ID of Jenkins']` you will see the Jenkins password for the web page, copy and paste it in webpage

-*** If you have a proxy issue, go to the security settings and Enabled the CSRF Protection with the button enable the proxy compatibility

 After the Jenkins's installation, you have to install a 'Prometheus plugins' call '_Promtheus Metric Exporter_'.

 You will probably have to restart the container, I do `sudo docker compose stop` and `sudo docker compose up -d`